truongluan303/pathfinding-and-sorting-algorithm-visualizer/README.md

   - Pathfinding algorithms including A*, Dijkstra, Breadth First Search, and Depth First Search
   - Sorting algorithms including selection sort, bubble sort, insertion sort, merge sort, and quick sort

-#### For the pathfinding visualizer, the program uses Manhattan distance.
-Therefore, there won't be diagonal path.
+##### For the pathfinding visualizer, the program uses Manhattan distance.
+Therefore, there won't be any diagonal path.

 ## Demo for Pathfinding Visualizer: